wordshaker/jesswhite_4/_posts/2017-10-05-whoneedsdashboards-post.md

 >
 > -- _Randy A. Steinberg_

 You can see from this post alone that there is a bias for the use of dashboards at a development / ops level.
 In these areas the aids are needed so that we can keep track of the elements of software and hardware that are otherwise tricky to observe.
-Some companies have gona further than this, using dashboards to make lieves easier for other departments in their companies.
-Not jsut with MI / BI dahsboards, but with enabling high level views of high impacting information for that part of the company.
+Some companies have gone further than this, using dashboards to make lives easier for other departments in their companies.
+Not just with MI / BI dashboards, but with enabling high level views of high impacting information for that part of the company.

 How great would it be if those with direct customer contact had a dashboard of which parts of the product was down for maintenance or how many calls/emails were waiting?
 Or if sales had a board with their running totals versus aimed profit?
 Not only does it make it easier to work with information, be reactive and plan well; but it can help increase openness and communication across business.

-So who need's dashboards?
+So who needs dashboards?
 You do.
 Just make sure that it's telling you the information you need, with no extra noise.

 ## Reading